BlakeWills/OpenTelemetry-Demo/README.md

 ## What can you do with this repo?

-Both the WeatherAPI and the ForecastService are already instrumented, so you could start by exploring the configuration, and then following the [AuthenticationService Instrumentarion](docs/AuthenticationServiceInstrumentation.md) guide to walk through using OpenTelemetry to instrument a service, from scratch.
+Both the WeatherAPI and the ForecastService are already instrumented, so you could start by exploring the configuration, and then following the [AuthenticationService Instrumentation](docs/AuthenticationServiceInstrumentation.md) guide to walk through using OpenTelemetry to instrument a service, from scratch.

-You could also

 ## Getting Started